Alluvium (Qa)/Glacial Deposits (Qg)

 Clays Ferry Formation and Its Point Pleasant Tongue (Okc)

-The Clays Ferry yields more than 300 gallons per day to wells drilled
+This formation yields more than 500 gallons per day to wells drilled

-in valley bottoms and small amounts of water to wells on hillsides and
+in valley bottoms, and small amounts of water to wells on hillsides

-hilltops.
+and hilltops.
 It also yields water to small springs.
-Water is hard or very
+Water is hard or

-hard, and may contain salt or hydrogen sulfide, particularly in wells
+very hard, and may contain salt or hydrogen sulfide, particularly in

-in valley bottoms; both, especially hydrogen sulfide, may be found in
+wells in valley bottoms; both, especially hydrogen sulfide, may be found

 enlargement of fractures and bedding-plane openings has taken place

-in the soluble zones beneath tributary streams, and many drilled wells
+in the soluble zones beneath tributary streams, allowing many drilled